jason45992/RetroCafe/README.md

 ### Built With

-Our project is build in pure html, css, php and MariaDB.
+Our project is built with pure html, css, php and MariaDB.

 <!-- GETTING STARTED -->